knifecake/forrelgui/README.md

       - [ ] Familias .fam file with frequency database
       - [ ] A large frequency database
       - [ ] Mutations to showcase mutation models
+      - [ ] Examples from the GHEP exercise
+  - [ ] Make examples available directly in the program
   - [ ] Make testing examples loadable to demonstrate the program
   - [ ] Project settings (file input formats, allele rounding / rogue
     alleles)